wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Single-Sign-On-for-WSO2-SP.md

 Before you begin:

 Configure the external identity provider (IdP) that you are using for SSO.
-By default, WSO2 SP uses WSO2 IS (versions 5.4.0 and later) as the Identity Provider.
+By default, WSO2 SI uses WSO2 IS (versions 5.4.0 and later) as the Identity Provider.
 For detailed instructions to configure WSO2 IS for this scenario, see [OAuth2 Token Validation and Introspection](http://docs.wso2.com/identity-server/OAuth2%20Token%20Validation%20and%20Introspection)